AlirezaRaad/sqlserver_mft/README.md

 Hello to Everybody.
 This is my answer to the question which had been provided by our <a href="https://www.linkedin.com/in/hani-hani-1793097a/">teacher</a> in <a href="https://www.linkedin.com/company/khanehomran/">MFT institution</a>, which is located in Tehran, IRAN.

-The First question is, based on the picture below, create a database; Then pollute the database with data, and then answer the following questions:
+The <b>First question</b> is, based on the picture below, create a database; Then pollute the database with data, and then answer the following questions:
 1. The number of prescriptions that France has made drugs in it.
 2. Name of the insurance company which had over 100 prescriptions in the last year.
 3. Create a subprogram to get a company id and return the most expensive drug of that company.